IMXEren/automation/README.md

 # automation
- Personal archive of automated tasks
+ Personal archive of some automated tasks and related resources.